ccri/geomesa/docs/developer/installation.rst

-Depending on your hardware, it may be important to set the limits for your WMS plugin to be higher or disable them completely by clicking "WMS" under "Services" on the left side of the admin page of Geoserver.
+Depending on your hardware, it may be important to set the limits for your WMS plugin to be higher or disable them completely by clicking "WMS" under "Services" on the left side of the admin page of GeoServer.
 Check with your server administrator to determine the correct settings.
 For massive queries, the standard 60 second timeout may be too short.